AdithyaSSup/OnlineDeck/README.md

 * Instead of using a database, the API utilizes an in-memory map that is created and injected into the DAO layer during server creation and startup.

 ## Getting Started
 To get started with this API, you will need to have Golang installed on your machine.
-You can then clone this repository and run the following command:
+You can then clone this repository and run the following command from your termainal by navigating to entry directory:

 <pre>
+# cd to entry directory to run the project
+cd entry
 go mod tidy
 #this will install all the depencies
 go run main.go